jmares/python_crash_course/README.md

 December 14, 2020

-Nothing new here for me, but used the example to famaliarize myself with Geany.
+Nothing new here for me, but used the example to familiarize myself with Geany.

 ### Chapter 02: Variables and Simple Data Types